paulo-granthon/Estruturas_de_Dados/README.md

 Simple hello world as my first contact with the C language.

 ### 1. ordered_insert
 Inserting an integer value into an array the correct position, considering the other values already in the array.
+Loop and recursive versions.

 ### 2. recursive max
 Output the biggest integer value inside and array using a recursive approach instead of loops.

 ### 3. rec_print
 Print all values in an array using a recursive approach instead of loops.

+### 4. rec_gcd
+Finds the greatest common divisor (also known as _maximal common divisor_) between two input numbers.
+Loop and recursive versions.